JMazurkiewicz/TinDox/README.md

 ## Goals

-* Design simple network filesystem protocol
+* Design network filesystem protocol with most important functionalities like uploading and downloading files
 * Implement efficient server with event-driven architecture
 * Create clients for various platforms - command line, desktop and mobile